Roger Woolley

 Roger Douglas Woolley (born 16 September 1954) is a former Australian cricketer who played in two Test matches and four One Day Internationals (ODIs) between 1983 and 1984.
 He was a middle-order batsman, and later a wicket-keeper.
-He was a member of the Tasmanian side that won their first domestic title in the 1978/79 Gillette Cup.
+He was a member of the Tasmanian team that won their first domestic title in the 1978/79 Gillette Cup.

 Early career

 From a cricketing family, Woolley attended New Town High School in Hobart and played league cricket in England with Great Harwood Cricket Club in the Ribblesdale League.
 Woolley made his first-class debut in Tasmania's initial Sheffield Shield season, 1977–78.
 After he missed Tasmania's first two games, which they lost easily, Woolley was selected as a middle-order batsman, and scored 49, 55, 103, one, 29 and 32 not out, helping Tasmania draw all three games.
 Of his century, Wisden said: "23-year-old Hobart insurance broker Roger Woolley confirmed earlier promise by hitting a delightful 103 in two and three-quarter hours.
 Displaying a fine array of cuts and drives, and a mature choice of the right ball to hit, he became the first Tasmanian-born player to score a Shield century for his home state."
 In his third match Woolley also kept wicket, taking four catches and a stumping and conceding only three byes.

 Woolley remained Tasmania's keeper until the 1985–86 season, except when a knee injury forced him to miss most of the 1980–81 season.
 In 1978–79, against Western Australia in Devonport, Tasmania were chasing 357 for victory and had lost 6 for 187 when the captain, Jack Simmons, joined Woolley and they put on an unbroken seventh-wicket partnership of 172 to give Tasmania their first victory in the Shield; Woolley finished on 99 not out.